This guide provides information on reading the reports generated for premium members about their integrations with

 The report also contains events information, the actions that the researcher completed when connecting their ORCID record with your system in the month of reporting.
 Each event represents any access the user granted or action they did on the ORCID site (such as signing in or giving read-limited access).
 Most researchers will have more than one event associated with them.

-If an event has a “P” appended to it, this signifies that the researcher granted a persistent (long-lived) token, as compared to a short-lived token which expires in one hour.
-(The researcher chooses this on the OAuth screen when they decide to either uncheck or leave checked the box which states "Allow this permission until I revoke it".)
+If an event has a “P” appended to it, this signifies that the researcher granted a long-lived (Persistent) token, as compared to a short-lived token which expires in one hour.
+Since March 2018, only long-lived tokens are supported on the ORCID Registry; your integrated system or the user can choose to revoke the token at any time.

 Users by country

 The final section of the reports contains information about the researchers who used your integration broken down by the country from which they accessed your integration.
 This data is derived from a researcher’s IP address or their Geographical ID (itself determined by Google from the researcher’s IP address).

 Because so many researchers use the ORCID Registry, it’s not feasible to run reports on the entire set of researcher data.
 Instead the numbers provided here are produced using trends from a sampled and non sampled set.
 The sections of the report derived from sampled data are signalized with an asterisk, and the sampled size and space are specified on the Analytics data tab.
 The numbers in the Google Analytics section of the report may not entirely match any local statistics you keep, and there may be small discrepancies in the count between sections of the report.

 The sampling parameters listed beneath Integration Analytics apply to all all sections marked with an asterisk.
 The percentage of sessions captured by the analytics data is (sample size)/(sample space) * 100%.
 Further information on sampling can be found at Google Developers.

 The Users and Events sections of the report only include data from the past month.
 If no researchers have used your integration in the past month, then no data will be returned.